MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-5-full-ai-form-filling-assisted-submit.md

 4. Run summary includes boolean `autoSubmitAttempted` and `blockedReason?`; history entries log whether completion was automatic or assisted.
 5. Tests simulate success, blocker, and retryable error paths, asserting telemetry, artifact capture, and safety stop behaviour.

-## Story 5.4 — Assisted Submit Relaunch & UI Workflow
+## Story 5.4 â€” Assisted Submit Relaunch & UI Workflow
 As a reviewer,
 I want to relaunch a saved run, have the agent repopulate the form, and finish submission manually, so that I can solve CAPTCHAs or approvals quickly without re-entering data.

 Acceptance Criteria
-1. Preview UI surfaces a “Needs your help to submit” banner with CTA “Resume in Browser”; clicking calls new endpoint `POST /api/run/{id}/handoff/{candidateId}/launch`.
+1. Preview UI surfaces a â€œNeeds your help to submitâ€ banner with CTA â€œResume in Browserâ€; clicking calls new endpoint `POST /api/run/{id}/handoff/{candidateId}/launch`.
 2. CLI receives the launch request, restores the recorded Chrome profile/session, replays the saved handoff snapshot via Browser-Use, and leaves focus on the submit button without clicking.
 3. UI tracks relaunch progress, marks the candidate state `handoff_ready`, and prompts the user to confirm submission outcome (Success/Still Blocked) which posts back to `POST /api/queue/{id}/handoff-confirmation`.
 4. Resume flow records outcome: success updates `submission.submittedAt`, failure keeps blocker reason but increments `manualAttempts`.
 5. End-to-end smoke test exercises the resume API path with mocked Browser-Use, verifying queue updates, UI state transitions, and artifact reuse.

-## Story 5.5 — History, Analytics & Proof Artifacts
+## Story 5.5 â€” History, Analytics & Proof Artifacts
 As an executive stakeholder,
 I want indisputable evidence of autonomous form filling and assisted completion, so that we can demonstrate the MVP vision to partners and investors.